TUBB/Prefetch/README.md

     }
 }
 ```
-- Execute the task prefetch the data and get the `taskId` you will need.
+- Execute the task prefetch the data and return the `taskId` you will need.
 ```java
 public class MainActivity extends AppCompatActivity {
     private long taskId;